 The move back to Devlali from Rajasthan was the opposite.
 An Army which did not even fire a single bullet, an army which did not fight a war surely had no priorities in anyone’s mind.
 The Military Special trains stopped at every possible station, even to give way to the goods trains.
 Now we were the lowest priority in the eyes of the Indian Railways.
 The onward move executed in less than two days now was sure to take a week.

 After moving to Canada, on a warm and sunny summer morning, I was watering the garden wearing my all time favourite Lungi.
-There appeared our neighbour, Mr Win of Chinese descent and on seeing me wearing a colourful and comfortable costume enquired “Reji, what skirt are you wearing- looks really colourful.” -That was it!
+There appeared our neighbour, Mr Win of Chinese descent and on seeing me wearing a colourful and comfortable costume enquired “Reji, what skirt are you wearing- looks really colourful.
+Sometimes it is a full-skirt, sometimes half-skirt and sometimes mini-skirt.” -That was it!
 I discarded my favourite Lungi forever.